tapfortap/Documentation/Titanium.md

 ## Integration
 Install the Tap for Tap module as you would [install](http://docs.appcelerator.com/titanium/latest/#!/guide/Using_a_Module) any other Titanium module.

+Watch a [video](https://www.youtube.com/watch?v=soczKbhJFh0&feature=youtu.be) that shows how to integrate Tap for Tap from start to finish.

 ## API Documentation
 The JavaScript API lets you:
  - create and place Tap for Tap adViews